How will the Spring Statement 2025 impact my mortgage?

 How could the UK’s economic performance impact mortgage rates?

-Though the Bank of England base rate fell to 4.5% in February 2025, the inflation rate has not lowered significantly.
-It has, in fact, crept up since September 2024 and now stands at 3% - a percentage point higher than the 2% target and slightly higher than predicted by the Office for Budget Responsibility
+Though the Bank of England base rate fell to 4.5% in February 2025 and remains at 4.5% in March 2025, the inflation rate has not lowered significantly.
+It now stands at 2.8% - almost a percentage point higher than the 2% target and slightly higher than predicted by the Office for Budget Responsibility.

-This provides plenty of uncertainty for homeowners and those thinking about buying a property in 2025.
-Will mortgage rates fall soon - or could they start to increase if the Bank of England decides to hold or even increase the base rate slightly in an effort to curb rising inflation?
-There are no guarantees, but experts aren’t predicting sudden, significant changes in either base rate or mortgage rates.
+This takes us to the question many homeowners will be asking themselves: Will mortgage rates fall soon - or could they start to increase if the Bank of England decides to hold or even increase the base rate slightly in an effort to curb rising inflation?
+There are no guarantees, but experts still aren’t predicting sudden, significant changes in either base rate or mortgage rates.

 “Borrowers often ask us whether now’s a good time to fix, or whether they should hold out to see if rates reduce.
 However, the average standard variable rate of 7.99% is far higher than most fixed-rate deals out there, so homeowners could still be better off locking in a new mortgage deal.
 It can be helpful to work with a broker to compare mortgage products and chat through your options.”